 They are pretty comfortable, but I could do with a bit more coverage on my bum.
 The site lists the bikini as “fuller back coverage,” but shows some cheek hanging out on the model, so I guess I should have paid better attention!
 The fit reminds me almost exactly of the old Gap Body ones I used to love (and a LOT of you mentioned loving, too).
 The cotton is so soft and breathable, so they definitely have that going for them!
 But I had to grade with a B because of that waistband issue that I keep mentioning.

 I had really high hopes for Pact… and I was underwhelmed and slightly disappointed.
 I hate to say that because they’re doing such great things in terms of manufacturing sustainability, but some elements could be better!
 I was talking to a friend about this review because I was worried it would come across as super-negative.
 She pointed out that these panties cost $12.
 That’s pretty damn affordable in the grand scheme of things and the array of brands I’m trying for this project!
-For example, the Auden from Target underwear that I’m reviewing next is $5, but without any of the sustainability efforts.
+For example, the Auden from Target underwear that I reviewed is $5, but without any of the sustainability efforts.
 If your two biggest criteria when shopping is price and sustainability, then I definitely think you should try any of the underwear styles from Pact.

 What do you think of this Pact review??
 Leave a comment and let me know!